-18. When assessing the consistency of an enterprise's strategy with its organizational capabilities and marketplace conditions, we compare management's planning assumptions with those of peer enterprises and with our own forecasts.
-A track record of abrupt or frequent changes in business strategy or acquisitions, divestitures, or restructurings that are inconsistent with existing strategies or capabilities indicates a higher level of business risk.
+Consistency of strategy with organizational capabilities and marketplace conditions strategy or acquisitions, divestitures, or restructurings that are inconsistent with existing strategies or capabilities indicates a higher level of business risk.
 The criteria are dynamic and allow for evolution of standards, expectations, and availability of information.
 For example, as financial regulators expand compensation disclosure requirements, the additional insight can help to identify the correlation between actual incentives and stated strategic intent.